Skip to main content

 What Users See

-3. Authorization Screen: Shows which app is requesting access and scopes
+3. Authorization screen.
+Shows which app is requesting access and which scopes.

-4. Confirmation: Success message telling user to return to their device
+4. Confirmation.
+Success message telling the user to return to their device.

 QR Code Support

-Use the verification_uri_complete to generate a QR code that users can scan with their phone.
-This skips the manual code entry step for a smoother experience.
+Use verification_uri_complete to generate a QR code that users can scan with their phone, skipping manual code entry.

 // Generate QR code using the verification_uri_complete